WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

 For this first example we will use [`category_encoders.target_encoder.TargetEncoder`](https://contrib.scikit-learn.org/categorical-encoding/targetencoder.html) to re-encode our categorical variables prior to a linear regression.
 This target encoder re-encodes categorical variables as smoothed conditional estimates.

-On its own, the encoder is not cross-validated.
+On its own, the encoder is does not use cross-methods.
 This means high complexity explanatory variables hide their true number of degrees of freedom and leak information.
 This causes the variables to over-fit on training data even when they are useless on test data, as we will demonstrate below.

 ```python